eProsima/vulcanexus/docs/rst/tutorials/micro/getting_started/getting_started.rst

     # Start the agent
     ros2 run micro_ros_agent micro_ros_agent udp4 --port 8888 -v5

-This command will start the Agent, allowing communication between our micro-ROS apps and ROS2 environment:
+This command will start the Agent, allowing communication between our micro-ROS apps and ROS2 environment.

 .. note::